 Digital twins are digital replicas of any real-world physical objects, business processes, places, people, and even cities.
 IoT, real-time data, simulation, and machine learning technologies are used to create virtual representations that facilitate the accurate and innovative prediction of the future of any connected environment.
 A digital twin can be applied, for example, in a machine engine or wind turbine that is equipped with IoT sensors, software analytics, and artificial intelligence.
 Using real-world data, a digital twin creates simulations represented in the digital copy, which is then applied to the original physical object or process to predict how they will perform.

-For example, you need to collect all critical engineering data about the automobile engine such as energy use, temperature, air conditions, etc. IoT sensors will capture all these parameters to create a digital copy to gather insights into performance and make appropriate product refinements or take other measures, ensuring greater manufacturing efficiency.
+For instance, with smart factory technologies, you need to collect all critical engineering data about the automobile engine, such as energy use, temperature, air conditions, etc. IoT sensors capture all these parameters to create a digital copy, enabling the gathering of insights into performance to make appropriate product refinements or take other measures, ensuring greater manufacturing efficiency.

-Example: Siemens Elektronikwerk Plant, outfitted with AI, Industrial Edge Computing, cloud technologies, collaborative lightweight robots, and 3D printing, increased its production thirteen-fold since 1991.
+Example: Siemens Elektronikwerk Plant, outfitted with smart factory technologies such as AI, Industrial Edge Computing, cloud technologies, collaborative lightweight robots, and 3D printing, increased its production thirteen-fold since 1991.
 With digital twins of the product, Siemens’ team managed to decrease the production of the Simatic controller components from 11 to 8 seconds of cycle time.
 In addition, digital twin technology is applied to identify sources of failure in production by testing and optimizing the elements beforehand.
-Real-time monitoring systems allow for capturing operational data that feeds the digital twins of performance to prevent downtime and maximize efficient energy usage by applying predictive maintenance.
+Real-time monitoring systems capture operational data that feeds the digital twins of performance to prevent downtime and maximize efficient energy usage through predictive maintenance.

 We outlined the main guidelines to follow before stepping on the pathway of smart manufacturing technologies.

-- Determine your business goals and objectives.
-By identifying your priorities and pain points, you can go further with investing in outfitting your current equipment with connected technologies.
+Step 1: Determine your business goals and objectives.
+By identifying your priorities and pain points, you can go further with investing in outfitting your current equipment with smart factory technologies.
 In this phase, it is essential to establish the digital culture in your company by incorporating a digital strategy of orchestrating people and machines.

-- Establish IoT connectivity.
-There are several areas that need to be covered here:
+Step 3: Establish IoT connectivity.
+Several areas need to be covered here:

-- Wireless connections.
-Physical assets and operations across the factory have to be connected to enable manufacturers to obtain a holistic view from multiple data sources.
-To build an IIoT stack system, there should be considered the following aspects: hardware, IoT sensors, communication protocols enabling data transportation between sensors and devices, IoT platform (getaway, data ingestion, data lake), data visualization, and control.
+• Wireless connections.
+In a smart factory, physical assets and operations across the factory must be connected to enable manufacturers to obtain a holistic view from multiple data sources.
+To build an IIoT stack system, the following aspects should be considered: hardware, IoT sensors, communication protocols enabling data transportation between sensors and devices, IoT platform (gateway, data ingestion, data lake), data visualization, and control.

-- Integrate systems.
-To solve the challenges of data security, interoperability, and scalability, IT (information) systems and OT (operation) systems have to be seamlessly integrated.
-Enterprise Business Applications (ERP, SCM, PLM, etc.), Manufacturing Operation Management apps, and Industrial Automation apps have to be connected to each other to ensure the smooth and holistic flow of production processes.
+Step 4: Integrate systems.
+To solve the challenges of data security, interoperability, and scalability in smart manufacturing, IT (information) systems and OT (operation) systems must be seamlessly integrated.
+Enterprise Business Applications (ERP, SCM, PLM, etc.), Manufacturing Operation Management apps, and Industrial Automation apps need to be connected to ensure the smooth and holistic flow of production processes.

-- Harness advanced analytics.
-To make data-driven decisions, big data has to be categorized, cleansed, and structured in a manner allowing to sift it into actionable insights.
-With data analytics, manufacturers can diminish deviations and get appropriate alerts and reports based on asset monitoring and predictive maintenance algorithms.
+Step 5: Harness advanced analytics in a smart factory.
+To make data-driven decisions, big data has to be categorized, cleansed, and structured in a manner that allows it to be sifted into actionable insights.
+With smart factory technologies and data analytics, manufacturers can diminish deviations and receive appropriate alerts and reports based on asset monitoring and predictive maintenance algorithms.

 Ready to Get Started?

 To embark on the digital transformation of your manufacturing processes, it is not enough to embrace connected technologies.
-It’s a step-by-step strategy that starts with identifying your critical areas for data-driven upgrading.
+It’s a step-by-step strategy that starts with identifying your critical areas for data-driven upgrading and moving to a smart factory.

-First, you need to estimate your legacy systems and how they can be integrated with Industrial IoT-powered systems.
-Furthermore, determine assets that are of high priority to be monitored and controlled.
-Afterward, proceed with the connectivity network architecture to make this transition smooth and seamless.
+First, you must estimate your legacy systems and how they can be integrated with smart factory Industrial IoT-powered systems.
+Furthermore, determine the high-priority assets to be monitored and controlled.
+Afterward, proceed with the connectivity network architecture to ensure smooth and seamless transition.

-If you hesitate or need profound details on how to start your digital transformation path, let us know and we will gladly discuss your project to offer you a customized solution.
+If you hesitate or need profound details on how to start your digital transformation path, let us know.
+We will gladly discuss your project and offer you a customized solution.

 Our Engineers